Robert Largan: Political beliefs

 Largan describes himself as an "independent-minded moderate".
-He is a member of the One Nation Caucus of Conservative MPs.
+He was a member of the One Nation Caucus of Conservative MPs.
 Asked in an interview why he was a Conservative, Largan responded that his father had said that they were the “least worst option."

 In the 2016 EU membership referendum, Largan voted Remain.
 In December 2019, Largan voted for the Withdrawal Agreement which allowed the UK to leave the EU on 31 January 2020.
 In September 2020, Largan voted for the Internal Markets Bill, although he expressed concerns about the impact on the Belfast (Good Friday) Agreement.
 Largan voted in favour of the Trade and Cooperation Agreement between the UK and the EU in December 2020.

-Largan has campaigned strongly against antisemitism and has pushed for organisations to adopt the International Holocaust Remembrance Alliance (IHRA) definition of antisemitism.
+Largan campaigned strongly against antisemitism and pushed for organisations to adopt the International Holocaust Remembrance Alliance (IHRA) definition of antisemitism.

-Largan is also a parliamentary officer of the Conservative Friends of Israel (CFoI).
+Largan was also a parliamentary officer of the Conservative Friends of Israel (CFoI).
 In 2019, CFoI paid for Largan to visit Israel and the West Bank on a fact finding political delegation.

 During the Coronavirus pandemic he consistently called on the Government to get wage support, grants and loans into the hands of businesses and individuals as fast as possible.

 Largan is a member of the Conservative Environmental Network and is a keen advocate for environmental and conservation causes.

-Largan has lobbied for the restoration of peat moors.
+Largan lobbied for the restoration of peat moors.
 His first question in Parliament highlighted the importance of restoring peatlands to reduce fire risk and tackle climate change.

 Following two major wildfires in the High Peak, Largan introduced a Ten Minute Rule Bill entitled 'The Disposable Barbecues Bill'.
-The Bill, which received cross-party support, proposed banning the use of disposable barbeques on open moorland and giving local authorities the power to regulate (and potentially ban) their sale.
+The Bill, which received cross-party support, proposed banning the use of disposable barbecues on open moorland and giving local authorities the power to regulate (and potentially ban) their sale.
 In his speech, Largan made the case for protecting the countryside from wildfires, as well as setting out the importance of moorland restoration and educating people on the Countryside Code.

-Largan also voted in favour of the amendment, put forward by crossbench peer Arthur Wellesley, the Duke of Wellington, which would put a legal duty on water companies to prevent untreated sewage being released into rivers and waterways.
+Largan voted in favour of the amendment, put forward by crossbench peer Arthur Wellesley, the Duke of Wellington, which would put a legal duty on water companies to prevent untreated sewage being released into rivers and waterways.
 The Government subsequently introduced their own similar amendment in what Largan described as “a big win for those of us campaigning to protect our rivers from pollution.”

-Largan supports the introduction of safe standing in Premier League and Championship football stadia and has engaged with various football supporters' clubs to discuss what more can be done can be done nationally to improve the matchday experience of football fans.
+Largan supported the introduction of safe standing in Premier League and Championship football stadia and has engaged with various football supporters' clubs to discuss what more can be done nationally to improve the matchday experience of football fans.

 In July 2021, Largan successfully brought an extension to the now paused controversial Clean Air Zone, to include all roads into Mottram and Hollingworth.

 In September 2021, Largan raised the issue of increasing access to face-to-face GP services at Prime Minister’s Questions, citing cancer diagnosis as a key concern.